python-discord/code-jam-5/combined_crusaders/README.md

 * Save and load your game between runs via the "Save" and "Load" buttons

 * Progress through various stages of the world and see what could become if we all focused on more sustainable forms of energy generation.

+* Try to generate enough power for an entire year of the real world's needs!
+(Unless you're presenting this on a livestream, in which case you can just cheat with the save file) ^_^